DaniSchober/LabLiquidVision/volume_estimation/README.md

 * git pull
 * dvc pull

-Project Organization
+## <a id="orga"></a> Project Organization

 ------------

     ├── LICENSE
     ├── README.md                  <- The top-level README for developers using this project.
     ├── data
     │   ├── interim                <- Intermediate data recorded with the camera.
-    │   └── processed              <- The final, canonical data set for modeling.
+    │   └── processed              <- The final canonical data set for modeling.
 Includes the segmented depth maps.
     │
     ├── models                     <- Location of the saved models.
 Contains two models: (1) volume_model_no_vol.pth (2) volume_model_with_vol.pth
     │